samsuh/2026-journal/README.md

 - Set up cycle computer
 - Go for an indoor cycling ride. maybe do ftp. see how ear feels
 - Call about hawaii flights.
-  - figure out ideal rescheduling and possible range
+  - figure out ideal rescheduling and possible range.
+    - S's arrive Fri 17 noon
+    - Hosts leave Sat 18

 ## 5/12/26 - Tuesday
 - Cycle computer should be arriving today